-- 1) Coordination with related institutions - 2) Prepare plant design documents for planting locations block/area/location - 3) Prepare implementing organizations such as implementing leaders, supervisors/foremen - 4) and labor - 5) Develop a timetable for activities and a rational division of labor - 6) Prepare areas for conflict and prevent conflicts between residents and workers by socializing - 7) Preparing materials and equipment - 8) Re-measurement of location boundaries and erection of plot boundary stakes.
+- 1) Coordination with related institutions - 2) Prepare plant design documents for planting locations block/area/location.

+- 3) Prepare implementing organizations such as implementing leaders, supervisors/foremen and labour - 4) Develop a timetable for activities and a rational division of labour. - 5) Prepare areas for conflict and prevent conflicts between residents and workers by socializing. - 6) Preparing materials and equipment - 7) Re-measurement of location boundaries and erection of plot boundary stakes.

-2. Create land preparation work units
+2. Create land preparation work units.

-- 1) The land unit work unit consists of at least five people - 2) The head of the work team is in charge of determining the location of the plant path and concurrently as an activity recorder - 3) Two team members in charge of making and opening trails - 4) Two team members are in charge of making stakes and installing markers in planting holes along the path
+- 1) The land unit work unit consists of at least five people. - 2) The head of the work team oversees determining the location of the plant path and concurrently as an activity recorder. - 3) Two team members in charge of making and opening trails - 4) Two team members oversee making stakes and installing markers in planting holes along the path.